-In order to receive financial assistance from the Georgia Energy Assistance Program LIHEAP, you must first meet certain requirements.
-If you do not meet the following requirements, you will not be eligible to receive Low Income Home Energy Assistance in Georgia.
+In order to receive financial assistance from the GA Energy Assistance Program, you must first meet certain requirements.
+If you do not meet the following requirements, you will not be eligible to receive Low Income Home Energy Assistance (LIHEAP) in Georgia.

 The basic requirements that need to be met are:

 - You must be a U.S. Citizen or legally admitted immigrant.